 Since a young age, he has been fascinated by life in the Polar regions.

 He followed his heart to the Canadian Arctic, where he completed his dissertation conducting the first piece of research on HIV among Inuit.
-He is studying a further degree in Polar Health.

 Drawing Attention to Global inequality